pin-it-ghp2011/Pin-It/README.md

 Our chrome extension can be installed after cloning our repo by going to ``chrome://extensions/``, clicking on ``Load unpacked``, and using our ``extensions`` folder to properly pin any site you want with the click of a button.

-Create a secrets.js file with these process.env variables
+Create a .env file with these process.env variables

 * process.env.GOOGLE_CALLBACK = '/auth/google/callback';